codecat/qb/Readme.md

 Links statically in order to create a standalone binary that does not perform any loading of dynamic libraries.

 #### `--debug`
 Produces debug information for the resulting binary.
-On Windows that means a `.pdb` file, and on Linux that means embedding debug information into the binary itself so that it can be used with gdb.
+On Windows that means a `.pdb` file, on Linux that means embedding debug information into the binary itself so that it can be used with gdb, and on Mac that means a `.dSYM` bundle.

 #### `--verbose`
 Makes it so that all compiler and linker commands will be printed to the log.
 Useful for debugging qb itself.